-- Property has workers' compensation and employer's liability insurance (including terrorism coverage), if required in the Property's state; and - coverage equals or exceeds the: - statutory limits for injured employees; plus - greatest of: - employer's liability limits of \$1 million per occurrence for bodily injury; - \$1 million per occurrence and \$1 million aggregate for employee disease; or - any underlying limit required by the excess/umbrella insurance carrier.
+- the Property has workers' compensation and employer's liability insurance (including terrorism coverage), if required inwhere the Property's state located; and - coverage equals or exceeds the: - statutory limits for injured employees; plus - greatest of: - employer's liability limits of \$1 million per occurrence for bodily injury; - \$1 million per occurrence and \$1 million aggregate for employee disease; or - any underlying limit required by the excess/umbrella insurance carrier. - coverage meets the statutory limits.